 Clinical Practice & Teaching

-Dr. Siegmund’s clinical expertise is in the areas of cardiac rehabilitation and community/public health.
+Dr. Siegmund’s clinical expertise is in the areas of exercise, cardiac rehabilitation and community/public health.
 She has also worked in labor and delivery, homecare and hospice.

 Research & Publications